top of page

 If your partner or both of you are retired you can use your State (UK or foreign), occupational or private pension to demonstrate you meet Appendix FM requirements.
 Pension income can be combined with categories A-D in order to meet Appendix FM requirements.

-Income under Category F or Category G can be combined with income from salaried and non-salaried employment, non-employment income and pension income in order to meet the financial requirement.
-However cash savings cannot be combined with income under Category F or Category G.
+Both Category F and G incomes can be combined with income from salaried and non-salaried employment, non-employment income, and pension income to meet the financial requirement.
+However, cash savings cannot be combined with income under Category F or G.

 How our Immigration adviser can help you